Auxority/ccli-songselect-to-planning-center/readme.md

 ## TODO:

 1. Check if a song exists within the archived songs in Planning Center (to prevent issues when adding the song)
-2. Automatically add choir sheets to the arrangement if these exist.
-3. Extract the tempo/bpm from the chords page or lead sheet page (through the CCLI API).
+2. Extract the tempo/bpm from the chords page or lead sheet page (through the CCLI API).